 - be first-time matriculated enrollees

-- must have a minimum cumulative GPA 3.2 (or U.S. equivalent of a 3.2 GPA) in their previous bachelor’s or master’s degree programs.
+- have a minimum cumulative GPA 3.2 (or U.S. equivalent of a 3.2 GPA) in their previous bachelor’s or master’s degree programs

 To maintain the award, recipients are required:

-- domestic students must file the FAFSA and the Hartford International University Financial Aid Supplement.
+- if domestic student, to file the FAFSA and the Hartford International University Financial Aid Supplement

-- International students must file the Guarantor’s Statement of Financial Support as an applicant along with the Hartford International University Financial Aid Supplement and submit the supplement each additional year for renewal.
+- if international student, to file the Guarantor’s Statement of Financial Support as an applicant along with the Hartford International University Financial Aid Supplement and submit the supplement each additional year for renewal

 Recipients of these awards will not be eligible for additional Hartford International University institutional financial aid grants.
 Contact the Office of Admissions, firstname.lastname@example.org, for more information.